mikerabat/mrmath/trunk/readme.txt

 // ###################################################################
 changelog:

+Date: 12.06.2014
+Made a Lazarus compatible project - mrMath is now compatible with Freepascal for windows 32 bit!

+Date: 12.06.2014
+Removed some unnecessary block size setup variables and unit tests.
+Made the SetWidthHeight proceure public in the matrix class.

 Date: Donnerstag 6.2.2014
 The prefetch instructions raised an external exception in Pentium 4 processors.
 I removed (commented them out) them since the performance gain was marginal anyway.